Summer is Here: Is Your Pool Gate Properly Secured?

 Whether you have a private backyard pool or manage a community or public pool, safety is surely your main concern.
 Security measures should always include a gate and a gate lock and there are several options to consider.

-Studies show that many pool drownings are due to a lack of access protection.
+- Pool Fence Installation – Studies show that many pool drownings are due to a lack of access protection.
 In order to keep kids safe, experts recommend installing a fence that surrounds the pool or hot tub entirely.
+The fencing should reach at least 4 ft. heigh and the bottom of the fence should be no more than 4 in. from the ground.

 In addition to an automatic closing feature, the gate must have a locking device to keep trespassers and unsupervised kids from accessing the pool.
 There is a wide range of effective locking mechanisms designed to secure pool areas.